RomainPuech/Paper-Friend/TextEditor/README.md

 ---
 ## Testing Report
-1. When saving files, the no button still asks you to save the file - solved
+1. When saving files, the no button still asks you to save the file.
+2. When the file is saved, the warning box still jump out.